 We had a more precise dosimeter so we also wanted to check the reading.
 We got the highest reading in the room where the firefighters’ clothes were, right next to them the radiation reached 3.7 mSv/h (0.37 R/h).
 By the helmet “only” 330 uSv/h (33 mR/h).
 In this place all common dosimeters simply shut down.
 They are not capable of measuring the level of radiation here.
 To put it simply – I don’t recommend venturing this way without specialist equipment.

 And how are things in Chernobyl itself?
 Nature is defeating man.
-The view from the same house from the front and the back.

 We also keep ourselves amused at night.
 Lenin Street, once the longest street in Chernobyl.
 Tens and even hundreds of abandoned houses.
 Overgrown and often barely visible from the street.
 Built independently by the people who once lived here.
 For years, for centuries.
 For sons, for grandsons.
 On one of them we find the inscription “I’m sorry, goodbye.
 My home”.